3mdeb/news-and-ideas/blog/content/post/2020-02-01-3mdeb_at_fosdem2020_report.md.md

 check.
 This can be helpful in side-channel attack since it leaks bit of information about code in enclave each time alignment exception is triggered

+On the another level, after enclave ABI level, there is API provided inside enclave.
+For example you can pass pointer to encalve that points to untrosted world, but malcious actor can replace pointer with adddress of something what is inside secure world.
+Interestingly this attacks works.

+There are some other attacks based on IRQ handler lookop and execution time, there was special framework created for that called sgx-step.

+From TEE frameworks Rust-EDP seem to be quite good quality.
+Very good talk over all.
+Presenter advocate for RISC platform, but TEE thinga are not so production-ready as advertised.
+Key point is that TEE is based on CISC.

 Interesting things to check:
 - sancus 16-bit open source hardware processor for enclaves

+# Pengutronix: building products with OP-TEE

+Pengutronix doing integration of OP-Tee into BSPs.
+This talk was about TrustZone  and started with idea how things work.

+Pengutronix worked mostly on i.MX6 integrating OP-TEE.
+There is also support for RPi3 in OP-TEE.
+Motivation for talk is to secure and harden OP-TEE for production workloads.
+Also make sure that fixes are contributed back.
+The idea is that atendees may help fixing problems and implmenting features for STM, TI and other not yet well suported solutions.

+It is important to add some protection of RAM for secure world behaving like DDR fiewall.
+Upstream dirver for that is already implmented.
+In I.MX6 there is TZC3809 controller.

+i.MX6UL may not have enough SRAM.
+This talk definitely contain lot of valuable things that we can leverage for our customers using NXP.

+QUestions from me:

+1. Did Pengutronix perform any DMA attacks against OP-TEE on i.MX6?
+If yes can you reveal details. - not yet tried.
+2. Musterinf enable bit in i.MX6

 ## Summary